google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/graphicalcontent-4.md

 images "above the fold".
 This slows down the page load and makes readers scroll halfway down the page before they get to meaningful content.

+Consider whether each image is really needed and, if so, whether it is needed right away.
+Can it be loaded later, after more critical content?
+If not, can it be optimized so that it has the least effect on the page load?
+Remember that the time required to download content &mdash; particularly graphical content &mdash; should be time well spent in exchange for information provided by the image.

-Yes, images can genuinely support text content or can just lend visual interest, but if an image doesn't add information or clarify meaning for the user, remove it.
+Yes, images can genuinely support text content or can just lend visual interest, but if an image doesn't add informational value or clarify meaning for the user, remove it.
 The fastest image is one you don't have to download; every image you remove speeds up your page load time.

-##Choose Appropriate Image Types
+## Choose Appropriate Image Types

 As a rule of thumb, use PNGs for clip art, line drawings, or wherever you need transparency, JPGs for photographs, and GIFs when you need animation.
 When in doubt, do a simple but